-The EHIS data suggest clear social gradients for both men and women in fruit consumption in Latvia at ages 18 and over - consumption at least daily increases as level of educational attainment increases.
+The EHIS data suggest that there are clear social gradients in daily fruit consumption among both men and women at ages 18 and over in Lithuania.
+For both sexes daily fruit consumption increases with increased level of educational attainment.

 Fruit consumption at least daily at ages 18 and over by level of educational attainment and sex, 2014